-Well, as it is now Alberto is still a rider with Team Saxo Bank for the next season.
-I think the first hearing is in November but right now we just think about the Tour next year.
+Well, right now Alberto is still a rider with Team Saxo Bank for the next season.
+I think the first hearing is in November but right now, we just think about the Tour next year.
 We can’t really do anything else.
 What happens, happens.
-If it’s good, great if not, then we take it from there.
-But right now we take it easy as always and only think about winning the Tour.
+If it’s good, great.
+If not, then we take it from there.
+Right now we take it easy and only think about winning the Tour.

 Winning the Tour.
 Something that many thought Alberto would do this year as well.
-Was the Giro-Tour double too much?
+Was the Giro-Tour double too much for him?

-It’s important to know that when we planned this year, we didn’t even think about going to the Tour and therefore we only focused on preparing the Giro in the best way possible.
+Well, it’s important to know that when we planned this season, we didn’t even think about going to the Tour and therefore we only focused on preparing for the Giro in the best way possible.
 The Tour was not on the menu since we didn’t know what would happen with Alberto in July.
-So because of that we just did everything for the Giro and then in May we got the word that Alberto could do the Tour and then, well…we were a little bit too tired after such a hard Giro.
+So, because of that we just did everything for the Giro and then in May we got the word that Alberto could do the Tour and then, well…we were a little bit too tired after such a hard Giro.

 And next year?
 Only the Tour?

 Yes, next year the plan is only to do the Tour and then after that we will see about the Vuelta.
-If Alberto wins the Tour and still feels good, well of course we will go the Vuelta as well, but if Alberto wins the Tour and feels tired afterward or there are any problems then we won’t.
+If Alberto wins the Tour and still feels good, well of course we will go the Vuelta as well, but if Alberto wins the Tour and feels tired afterwards, or there are any problems, then we won’t go.

 Looking at the team as it is right now.
 Is it strong enough?

 I think that we have a very strong team.
-Still I think that we need one very, very strong rider who can stay with Alberto to the end in the mountains.
-We have a lot strong guys who all work very hard, but I really think we need that one last rider who can be with Alberto in the end.
+Still, I think that we need one very, very strong rider who can stay with Alberto in the mountains.
+We have a lot strong guys, who all work very hard, but I really think we need that one more rider who can be with Alberto at the end.

-Team Saxo Bank has always had a very strong team spirit, every rider had their chance.
-Now with Alberto it seems like the whole team is focused on him, like Mercatone Uno did with Pantani.
+Team Saxo Bank has always had a very strong team spirit, letting every rider has his chance to shine.
+Now, with Alberto in the team, it seems like the whole team is focused aroudn him.
+Like Mercatone Uno with Pantani.

 Well yes, that’s true.
-But in the team we don’t have any other riders at Alberto's level.
+Still, in the team we don’t have any other riders at Alberto's level.
 Nobody has that.
-So I think it’s only normal.
+So, I think it’s only normal.
 I mean look at how it was with Lance and Indurain, who had the whole team build up around them.
-Right now the idea at our team is to support Alberto and with all his wins I think it’s only to be expected.
+Right now, the team supports Alberto and with all his wins I think it’s only to be expected.
 If he someday stops winning, well, then we will work for somebody else [laughing].

 How about your own ambitions for the next year?

-My primary goal is to come to the Tour with Alberto in the best shape possible.
-Later in the Vuelta, if Alberto is ready I will help him again, but if he is not there, I will have the chance to fight for a stage win the mountains.
+My primary goal is to arrive at the Tour with Alberto in the best shape possible.
+Then, in the Vuelta, if Alberto is ready, I will help him again.
+If he is not there, I will have the chance to fight for a stage win the mountains.

 And you will ‘only’ be in races where Alberto participates?

-Right now I don’t know, but normally yes.
-For example in the Tour, it’s very important for us that we know each other very well, so it will probably be like that all year.
-And hey, that suits me perfect.
-To be riding with my best friend and roommate well…great!
+Right now, I don’t know, but normally yes.
+For example in the Tour, it’s very important for us that we know each other very well.
+So, it will probably be like that all year.
+And hey, that suits me perfectly.
+To be riding with my best friend, well… great!

-Last one.
+Last question.
 You have one more year left on your contract with Bjarne Riis and the team.
 What are your plans?

-Well as you know, I’m staying with Alberto so if he goes so do I, but I can say that right now Alberto is very, very happy with Riis, and I am with the team, so if nothing happens we will stay here many, many years.
+Well as you know, I’m staying with Alberto so if he goes so do I, but I can say that right now Alberto is very, very happy with Riis, and I’m happy with the team.
+If nothing happens we will stay here many, many years.